-5 Differences Between 'Dirty Dancing' And The ABC Remake
+5 Differences Between ABC's 'Dirty Dancing' Remake And The Original Movie

 Dirty Dancing is an '80s classic, and now 30 years later, ABC is attempting to recreate the movie's magic for the small screen.